T-Systems-MMS/otc-nextcloud/README.md

 To learn more about how to use Nextcloud you can visit the [Nextcloud Documentation](https://docs.nextcloud.com/).

 ## Troubleshooting

+**503 bad gateway**
+You probably made a mistake at Point 5.7.
+Go to _CCE / Workloads / Deplyoments / \*Your Workload\* / Services_ and check if you had set the right "Access Mode".
+If not, you can create a new service and follow Point 5.7 to 5.8

+**Nextcloud: "Error while trying to create admin user: Failed to connect to the database: An exception occured in driver"** This can occur because of a wrong Inbound Rule at Point 3.1.3.
+You can try to set the Inbound Rule "All" to _0.0.0.0_

+**Nextcloud: "Access via an untrustworthy domain"** This can happen if the chosen trusted domain in Point 5.5 is not the same like the domain you access the page.

 ## Other useful Links